 - Anti-depressants and anti-anxiety: Lexapro, Prozac, Klonopin,

 You’ll notice that many on this list of highly addictive substances are prescription drugs.
 The pharmaceutical industry’s over reliance on prescriptions is credited to be a major cause of addiction in the United States.

-You might be wondering why so many people have a need for rehab.
+You might be wondering why so many people have a need for drug rehab.
 Addiction was once thought to be due to a weak spirit or lack of moral fiber.
 It’s now known that similar to heart disease, asthma and diabetes, addiction is a documented disease that can take roots in a person’s chemistry.

 How Do People Become Addicted to Substances?